NiamhOL/Project-2019/README.md

     sns.boxplot(x="Species" , y="PetalLengthCm" , data=iris)

-#### Sepal Lenght
+#### *Sepal Length*

-From this boxplot it can be seen the the *Iris Virginica* has the greatest range in sepal lenghts, with a max of 7.9, a
+From this boxplot it can be seen the the *Iris Virginica* has the greatest range in sepal lenghts, with a max of 7.9cm, a an outlier min of 4.9cm.
+The lower whisker extending to 4.9 cm.
+Ths correlates with the overview of the means as decribed earlier.
+The boxplot is a good way to visualise the inter quartile range of the dats.

 ![Boxplot](https://github.com/NiamhOL/Project-2019/blob/master/Boxplot%20Sepal%20length.png)

+#### *Sepal Width*

+The variation in sepal width between the species is not a great.
+This

 ![Boxplot](https://github.com/NiamhOL/Project-2019/blob/master/Box%20plot%20Sepal%20width.png)